GeneralJosh/Brewery-Plugin-Config/README.md

 glowstone dust as filter on top into the brewing stand (The Glowstone will not be consumed) Aging Edit A barrel is needed for aging.
 Starting in 1.14 the Minecraft-Barrel can be used for aging of a few brews.
 Simply craft and place the barrel und put the brews inside.
 You can also build bigger barrels.
-They can be built in two ways
+They can be built in two ways [here](https://imgur.com/5HFGDi5)

 ### Small Barrel
 Use 8 wooden stairs to build a barrel shape.
 Place a Sign on the lower right side and write "Barrel" in the upper Line:
 Message "Barrel created" should appear.
+Example > [here](https://imgur.com/zbELYwg)

 ### Big Barrel
 Use 5 Fences, 16 Wooden stairs, and 18 wood planks to build a barrel shape.
-Attach a Spigot (Fence) and a Sign that has "Barrel" written on the first Line
+Attach a Spigot (Fence) and a Sign that has "Barrel" written on the first Line Example > [here](https://imgur.com/tSrVnhE)

 ## Drinking!